-Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years (2) Independent Director Leonard A. Potter, 61 Director Class III Director since 2009; Term expires 2024.
-President and Chief Investment Officer of Wildcat Capital Management, LLC, a registered investment adviser, since 2011; Co-founder and Senior Managing Director at Vida Ventures I and II, each a biotech venture fund, since 2017; Managing Director of Soros Private Equity at Soros Fund Management LLC from December 2002 through July 2009.
-Director of SCP Private Credit Income BDC LLC since May 2018, director of SLR HC BDC LLC since September 2020, and director of SLR Private Credit BDC II LLC since April 2022.
-Director of Hilton Grand Vacations Inc. since 2017, director of SuRo Capital Corp., a publicly-traded BDC, since 2011 (currently lead independent director), and director of several private companies.
-Previously served as a director of SLR Senior Investment Corp. from January 2011 to April 2022.
+Name, Address and Age(1) Independent Director Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Director(2) Other Directorships Held by Director or Nominee for Director During Past 5 Years That Are Not Part of the Fund Complex Leonard A. Potter, 62 Director Class III Director since 2009; Term expires 2024.
+President and Chief Investment Officer of Wildcat Capital Management, LLC since 2011; Senior Managing Director of Vida Ventures I and II, each a biotech venture fund, since 2017; Managing Director of Soros Private Equity at Soros Fund Management LLC from 2002 to 2009.
+4 Director of Hilton Grand Vacations Inc. since 2017, of SuRo Capital Corp. since 2011, and of several private companies.
+Previously a member of the board of directors of SLR Senior Investment Corp., where he served from 2011 to April 2022.